wbfw109/study-core/services/glossary_service/devops/stages/2-create.md

         - ✅ add on-click event that move screen from element of Side bar to element of Body section (as permalink).
       - ✅ add tooltips
     - add search bar using overlay
-      ➡️ More study required (; implementation not using wrapped react component).
+      ➡️ More study required (; implementation not using wrapped (ready-made) react component).
     - build app in production-mode and public hosting.
       ➡️ Pynecone currently not support public hosting.
 2. Slack bot